akabhowmick/recipe-sharing-app-2.0/README.md

 ## Future Features

-1. Recipe Management:

-   Allow users to update or delete their recipes, ensuring they have full control over their content.
-   => two more views in the django paths

-2. Profile Management:
+1. Profile Management:

    Enable users to update or delete their profiles, giving them the ability to manage their presence on the platform.
-   => fix login, register
-   => allow users to put more information into their profile
+   => allow users to put more information into their profile => just finish after changing the main image path

-3. Image Uploads:

-   Introduce a feature for users to upload images for their recipes, adding a visual element to the culinary creations.
-   => just finish after changing the main image path

-4. Social Interactions:
+2. Social Interactions:

    Expand the app's social features, allowing users to share recipes on other platforms, like, favorite, bookmark, and comment on recipes.
 This will foster a community of food enthusiasts and encourage engagement.
    => favorite recipe [should be its own table and endpoint]